SidG2k1/Grade-9-Math-Assistant/README.md

 # Grade-9-Math-Assistant
 A desktop application to help grade 9 students in Ontario with their math coursework.
+Read User\_Guide.pdf for installation instructions.